 The United Kingdom Forestry Standard (UKFS) classifies a veteran tree as 'a tree of considerable age that is of interest biologically, culturally or aesthetically because of its age, size or condition, including the presence of deadwood micro habitats.'
-Management interventions will aim to leave a proportion of standing and fallen deadwood in areas of ecological value whilst being aware that many areas of this plan (thresholds, parking areas and promoted routes etc) are also subject to high levels of recreational use.
+This plan will adhere to the principles as identified in "Managing deadwood in forests and woodlands: Practice guide."
+Pub Forest Services.
+2012.
 Existing veteran trees will be recorded and retained.
 The next generation of veteran trees will be created as a result of LISS and Long Term Retention (LTR), though under any silvicultural regime, the ability to manage to favour veteran trees will exist.
-There are currently 7 records of veteran trees within the area of this Forest Plan.
+There are currently 7 records of veteran trees within the area of this Forest Plan, this is likely to be an under estimate